API Reference#

 • Full Python API reference generated via Sphinx autodoc.

-Generated CRUD Endpoints#
+Generated REST Endpoints#

 Method